Modelling resource contention in multi-robot task allocation problems with uncertain timing: Introduction

-\begin{itemize} \item a method for calculating the probability, and an upper bound on the probability, of a set of independent normally distributed random events occurring in a given order; \item a method for calculating the most likely and $n$-th most likely orderings of independent normally distributed random events, when the standard deviations of the occurrence times for each event are equal; \item a normal approximation to the conditional probability distribution describing a random event given a specific order of events; and \item a comparison of the framework with deterministic and Monte Carlo approaches in two simulation examples. \end{itemize}
+\begin{itemize} \item exact and fast approximation methods for calculating the probability of a set of independent normally distributed random events occurring in a given order; \item a method for calculating the most likely and $n$-th most likely orderings of independent normally distributed random events, when the standard deviations of the occurrence times for each event are equal; and \item a normal approximation to the conditional probability distribution describing a random event given a specific order of events. \end{itemize}

-In the remainder of this paper, Section \ref{s:rel_lit} presents an overview of related literature, and Section \ref{s:framework} develops the analytical framework.
-Section \ref{s:results} evaluates the utility of the framework, and Section \ref{s:conc} concludes the paper with suggestions for future research.
+In the following sections, Section \ref{s:rel_lit} presents an overview of related literature, and Section \ref{s:framework} develops the analytical framework.
+Section \ref{s:results} then evaluates the utility of the framework in two simulation examples, and Section \ref{s:conc} concludes the paper with suggestions for future research.